Skip to main content

 The in-memory Kafka instances are created using embedded-kafka.

-This object provides several utilities to simplify writing your tests, like layers to boot a Producer
+This object provides several utilities to simplify writing your tests, like constructing a Producer, a Consumer, or an AdminClient.

 It also provides several functions to produce records, and more.